rueedlinger/ev3dev-python-robot/ev3robot/README.md

 ## Example code

-We provide you some of the basic implementaion for the following robot challenges:
+We provide you some of the basic implementation for the following robot challenges:

 - *explorer.py* a simple obstacle avoiding robot or simple maze runner.
 - ..